mkaszubowski/mkaszubowski.github.io/_posts/2020-11-19-domain-driven-error-handling.md

 date:   2020-11-18 11:30:00 +0100
 tags:  development modular-design elixir domain-driven-design
 reading_time: 7
 description: Four techniques that improve error handling in your system.
+Use domain-driven approach and design software with failures in mind.
-Use domain-driven approach to design the software with failures in mind.
+excerpt: Success and failure are not binary.
+The post describes four techniques that improve error handling in your system by embracing the complexity of the real world.
+Use domain-driven approach and design software with failures in mind.
 ---

 Our software pretends that success and error are binary. `:ok` or `:error`, `2XX` or `4XX/5XX`, something or `nil`, `Some` or `None`, `0` or `1`.
 Nothing in between.